The Business Hippie way

 Nothing about the way we live now was inevitable.

 The pace.
 The pressure.
 The way cities are built and businesses are run.
-These were choices – made at a certain time, with certain priorities.
-Most of them were not made with quality of life in mind.
+These were choices – made at a certain time, by certain people, with certain priorities.
+Quality of life was not one of them.

-They can be made differently.
+What was chosen can be chosen differently.
 That is not idealism.
 That is design.

 Where quality of life lives